Guille-Romero/Rent-A-JDM/README.md

 - **Cars Page:** Listing all available cars for rent.
 - **User Registration:** Implement user registration functionality for a seamless experience.
 - **User Roles and Permissions:** Define roles and permissions to manage user access and actions.
+- **Search Functionality:** Make the search bar functional, enabling users to find cars and events easily.

 ### Ongoing
-- **Structure Enhancements:** Continuously improving the structure and layout of our platform.
+- **Structure Enhancements:** Continuously improving the structure and layout.
 - **Multilanguage Selector Integration:** Making the platform accessible to a broader audience through multilanguage support.
 - **Text Content Development:** Crafting compelling and informative text throughout the platform.
 - **Brand Page:** Enabling users to filter cars by brand and explore events associated with selected cars.